Torram/magic-docs/docs/Client-Development/Components/Lists/AddCardToListModal.md

 sidebar_position: 1
 ---

-This component creates a modal that shows an input that searches for a specified card.
+This component creates a modal that shows an input that searches for a specific card.

 ## Functions